-We would like to thank the many people who have contributed to this document, making numerous suggestions, contributions, clarifications, and who have provided their deep real world operational experience with the Internet.
+We would like to thank the following people for helping make suggestions, contributions, corrections, and their deep real world operational experience with the Internet.
 Their willingness to help others do the right thing is one of the reasons for the Internet's success.